Guiding Resolution.jpg

 How I support you.

 I provide calm, structured support for an employee, an employer, or a support professional who is assisting someone through a difficult moment.
-My role is to help you understand what is happening, what your options look like, and what the next step involves, at a pace that feels safe.
+Workplace issues can move quickly, and people often find themselves trying to interpret unfamiliar processes, unclear communication or emotionally charged situations.
+My role is to help you understand what is happening, what your options look like, and what the next step involves — at a pace that feels safe and manageable.

 • a clear explanation of what a workplace process means